nesaragowda62/ai-cosmetic-recommendation/README.md

-﻿# AI Cosmetic Recommendation System# 🌸 AI Cosmetic Product Recommendation System
+🌸 AI Cosmetic Product Recommendation System

 An AI-driven web application that recommends cosmetic products based on user skin type and preferences.